 You can even start with Transferwise, for example, and later when you have some free time and your business is well established, take a trip to Estonia if you still think you need a traditional bank.

 And the best of all?
 You can open your company in Estonia and operate it entirely online, without stepping on Estonia.

 So now that you know that a digital banking service may be a good solution for your business, let’s have a look at some of the best solutions currently available.

 Transferwise started as a small startup solving the problem of international money transfers.
 Its main selling point was reducing currency conversion and international transfer fees to a bare minimum.
 Soon, the digital nomads began to use it as an alternative to pay and receive payments.
 It was a perfect solution for them.

 In those early days, they did not offer a complete digital banking solution: you did not have an IBAN or debit card.
-Ironically, being one of the pioneers in the new fintech revolution, it took them a long time to finally offer a full banking alternative similar to Holvi or Revolut.
+Ironically, being one of the pioneers in the new fintech revolution, it took them a long time to finally offer a full banking alternative similar to Revolut.

 As a result, you would receive payments from your customers in France, Spain, and Denmark in your account in Euros, and from your North American customers in your account in dollars.
 In the end, all the funds would go to your Transferwise account.
 The account has no monthly fees, only a commission between 0.35-2% when changing currencies, and a small fee of € 0.60 each time you transfer money from a local account to your Transferwise account or vice-versa.